beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 ## Can I include Beaver Builder with my theme?

 As a license holder of our products, you cannot distribute, freely give away, or resell your license key.
 You may not transfer the license key to a new owner.
 However, you may include the lite version.

-See our [Template Author](templates/template-authors) article for more information.

 ## What's your refund policy?